SmartlyDressedGames/Unturned-Docs/items/barrel-asset.rst

 Barrel Assets
 =============

+Barrels (or "barrel attachments") are created from the ItemBarrelAsset class.
 Barrel attachments are inventory items that can be attached to ranged weapons.

 This inherits the :ref:`CaliberAsset <doc_item_asset_caliber>` class.